STAT540-UBC/STAT540-UBC.github.io/subpages/group_project_rubrics.md

 **Presentation session**

-- We will two oral presentation sessions on Mon.
+- We will have two oral presentation sessions on Mon.
 Apr 1st and Wed.
-Apr 3th.
+Apr 3rd.
 This is a group-level deliverable so all group members should be present during the presentation.
 More details will be provided soon.

 **Presentation evaluation**